collective/collective.pece/README.rst

 Installation
 ------------

-To install "Asthma Files Site" functionality on your Plone site, add ``rpi.asthma_files_site`` to your list of Plone "instance eggs" in your ``buildout.cfg`` file.
+To install "Asthma Files Site" functionality on your Plone site, add ``pece`` to your list of Plone "instance eggs" in your ``buildout.cfg`` file.
 Run Buildout and restart Plone.
 Create a new Plone site with the add-on selected:

 .. image:: screenshot1.png